TheJayMann/8bitdo-spec/Pro2/README.md

 from ini configuration files if the configuration file is not using a default filename.

+Attempting to set these values directly and examining the results in the Ultimate Software shows that these filenames are displayed as custom names for the profile, and are encoded as UTF16LE, allowing each profile to have up to a 16 character custom name.

 |Offset|Size|Description         |
 |------|----|--------------------|
 |  0x14|  32| Profile 1 Filename |